 The name is spelled in various ways: “Badjao,” “Badyaw,” or “Bajau.”
 They are also known by other names such as: “Sama Dilaut,” “Laut,” or “Orang Laut”.
-Sometimes called “sea gypsies” these once-boat-dwelling people are traditionally found in the southwestern Philippines (Basilan and Tawi-Tawi areas), northwestern Malaysia and the northern parts of Indonesia down to Johore where legend traces their origin.
+Sometimes called “Sea Gypsies” these once-boat-dwelling people are traditionally found in the southwestern Philippines (Basilan and Tawi- Tawi areas), northwestern Malaysia and the northern parts of Indonesia down to Johore where legend traces their origin.

-Driven to near extinction due to the exploitation by the neighboring dominant tribes like the Tausog, the Yakans and even the Christians, disease, starvation and apparent inability to cope with the social changes, they are sometimes referred to also as a “vanishing tribe.”
+Regardless of their origin, the Badjao have been driven to near extinction due to the exploitation by the neighboring dominant tribes like the Tausog, the Yakans and even the Christians, disease, starvation and apparent inability to cope with the social changes, they are sometimes referred to also as a “vanishing tribe.”
 At present estimates place their number to about a 40,000 in the Philippines.

 The Badjaos are peace-loving people, oftentimes to a fault.
 They would endure all forms of hardship, inconvenience and lost opportunities only to avoid getting into trouble, especially with people not of their own tribe.
 Hence, they prefer to live in peace by themselves at the coastal fringes of population centers, mangrove areas, coves and islets.
 With the huge logs which they once used to carve into houseboats becoming scarce (and expensive), their mobile dwellings have since evolved into shanties on stilts – literally a ramshackle ensemble of poles, palm fronds, and if the family is better off, some pieces of miss-cut planks.